Hunton Andrews Kurth LLP - The Inside View

 Applicants invited to second-stage interview: undisclosed

 At the callback stage, interviewers are typically members of the specific office’s recruiting committee and, where possible, from the practice area the candidate is interested in.
-“Typically, although it varies from office to office, each callback interview is scheduled for at least four and no more than six 30-minute interviews.”
+“Typically, although it varies from office to office, each callback interviewee is scheduled for at least four and no more than six 30-minute interviews.”
 Offices generally provide lunch with a junior to mid-level associate, where “the callback interviewee gets the perspective of someone closer in their perspective who can answer questions about transitioning from the law school to law firm experience, finding housing and local cultural opportunities.”
 The questions at this stage are similar, though the candidate has the opportunity to “meet a wider range of individuals and get a better feel for the firm’s culture.
 It is also an opportunity to assess the candidates’ general preferences regarding their future practice.”
+The firm offers both virtual and in-person options for callbacks.

 Top tips for this stage: